MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* Fix: Rename a method to prevent a PHP error.
+The method name use() is apparently reserved in PHP 5.5, but not in PHP 7.
+Renamed to use_it().
+* Fix: Some servers don't report the content type of requests.
+Work around that.

 = 1.5 20180130 =

 * New: Amount and address on order confirmation page can now be copied using buttons (javascript)!